Blog

 The Sunken Garden, Looking West

 While the Sunken Garden is the most formal of Filoli’s “garden rooms,” it is one of my favorites because the landscape goes from controlled close in to progressively more natural as it recedes into the natural landscape.
 Filoli extends as far as the eye can see from this spot, and it was one of first owner William Bourn’s favorites.
-My eye is always pulled to the bright yellow of the sunburst honey locust in the distance right before the Formal Garden gives way to its natural surroundings.
+My eye is always pulled to the bright yellow of the ‘Frisia’ golden-leaved black locust in the distance right before the Formal Garden gives way to its natural surroundings.

 iPhone Tip